roboflow/roboflow-collect/docs/index.md

 An application through which you can passively collect image data at a specified interval and send your data to the Roboflow platform.

 Roboflow Collect also provides a mechanism through which you can measure data drift in your dataset.
-See the [Measuring Data Drift](#measuring-data-drift) section below for more information.
+See the [Measuring Data Drift](/roboflow-collect/data_drift/) documentation for more information.

 ## Use Cases